DanOvando/marlin/docs/reference/create_critter.md

 - spawning_seasons:

-  Integer vector.
+  Integer vector or `NULL`.
 Which seasons spawning occurs in.
-Defaults to all seasons when `NA`.
+Defaults to all seasons when `NULL`.

 - density_dependence: